 We collect credit-related personal information from you (directly or through the operation of your account with us), from CRBs and other credit providers and from other third parties where this is permitted under Part IIIA of the Privacy Act.
 We may also generate the information ourselves, through our own analyses.

-The information will be held by us on our customer database, in physical and/or electronic form, located in Australia.
-In some instances, information may be disclosed to our related body corporates located in France and Hong Kong in accordance with part 6 below.
+The information will be held by us on our customer database, in physical and/or electronic form located in Australia.

 5.5 Who we disclose credit-related personal information to

-We may disclose credit-related personal information we hold to third parties for the purposes outlined above, including to:
+We may disclose credit-related personal information to third parties for the purposes outlined above, including to:

 CRBs and other credit providers